 While Doublade are generally considered to be the naturally fully-evolved form of the Honedge family, when exposed the radiant energy of a Dusk Stone, their spiritual energies are heavily amplified to the point where the two alone cannot contain the sheer amount of power; in response, they join together and fuse once again into a single body, creating the devastating weapon known as Aegislash.
 Although they may only have one body, Aegislash end up with two brains in this evolution, making them literally twice as smart as they ever were before.
 In terms of combat abilities, this shift causes additionally dramatic effects in regards to both the creature's offensive and defensive abilities.
 Due to the fact that Doublade consisted of two separate blades, Aegislash have all that mass and more confined to a single blade in addition to twice the swordsmen skill, not only making them that much sturdier but capable of withstanding blows from extremely harsh attacks; this enables them to learn both powerful and skillful moves beyond its pre-evolutions, namely the Aerial Ace and Head Smash attacks (though it in turn loses the ability use the Tackle and Metal Sound moves).
 Moreover, evolution does this beast a favor defensively by converting the sword sheaths it used to carry around into a single, massive shield that can cover the majority of its main body (the blade).
 This shield is the source of not only Aegislash's signature technique, King's Shield, but also its signature Ability, Stance Change.
 In battle, these creatures can choose to take either an offensive or defensive position in battle.
 In their Shield Forme, their offensive stats are extremely low but their defensive stats are extremely high, enabling them to withstand otherwise crushing blows as if they were nothing.
 The moment they wish to attack, however, these beasts will remove the shield covering them and reveal their main body and convert to their Blade Forme, switching their offensive and defensive stats to make every attack that they deliver, physical and special, a devastating blow capable of crippling just about any opponent.
 Aegislash will remain in their Blade Form indefinitely after the initial attack, but they can revert back to their Shield Forme by using their signature technique, the King's Shield technique, or any other move that raises its defensive stats.
 This move works exactly like Protect but has the added twist of greatly lowering the Attack stat of a Pokemon that tries to strike with a physical attack while the move is active, mainly as a result of their shield being coated in an intense field of spiritual energy before impact.
 This makes Aegislash both difficult to attack and difficult to work with in terms of strategizing, but trainers that are able to use their abilities efficiently will likely have a hard time finding a sturdier Ghost-type to work with.
 It is noted, though, that these beasts are not just prominent in battle but the history of the Kalos region in general, as these regal ghosts were once used to determine whether or not someone had the courage, leadership qualities and intelligence needed to rule as king of the region.
 As such, they were an important aspect to royal life and often served their duty outside of battle just as efficiently inside, using their spectral powers to control the minds of others to sway the opinion of enemies and subjects in the king's favor.
 Sadly, these creatures are now fairly rare in the wild, but those that do encounter them will have to be very careful, as these ghosts have hundreds of years of experience under their belt and are more than willing to demonstrate that to anyone foolish enough to get in their way.

 Though they might be beyond rare and hard to find, Aegislash are devastating creatures that can more than decimate the opposition in battle when called for.
-With the highest base Attack and Special Attack (tied with Dialga for Steel-types) stats out of all Ghost and Steel-type Pokemon in Blade Forme and the highest base Defense and Special Defense (tied with Doublade for Ghost-types and Registeel and Probopass for Steel-types) stats out of all Ghost and Steel-type Pokemon in Shield Forme, it goes without saying that these bladed fiends are perhaps the worst nightmare a trainer can face when stuck with a limited strategy.
+With the highest base Attack and Special Attack (tied with Dialga for Steel-types) stats out of all Ghost-type, Steel-type and non-legendary Pokemon in Blade Forme and the highest base Defense and Special Defense (tied with Doublade for Ghost-types and Registeel and Probopass for Steel-types) stats out of all Ghost and Steel-type Pokemon in Shield Forme, it goes without saying that these bladed fiends are perhaps the worst nightmare a trainer can face when stuck with a limited strategy.
 If you are forced to fight these creatures in battle, you had better say some prayers and hope for a little luck, because only the greatest of trainers will be able to easily best these regal nightmares without suffering pain and agony intense enough to be fatal by itself!